nodiscc/xsrv/README.md

 ```
-░▐░▌░┏━┓┏━┓╻ ╻
+  ╻ ╻┏━┓┏━┓╻ ╻
-░░╳░░┗━┓┣┳┛┃┏┛
+░░╺╋╸┗━┓┣┳┛┃┏┛
-░▐░▌░┗━┛╹┗╸┗┛
+  ╹ ╹┗━┛╹┗╸┗┛
 ```

 Run your own network services, on a server you control.
-Communication, collaboration, organization, file storage, transfer, sharing and synchronization, automation, development, multimedia, IT infrastructure, and more.
+Self-hosted communication, collaboration systems, file storage, transfer, sharing and synchronization, automation, development, multimedia, IT infrastructure, and more.

 This ansible playbook lets you quickly and reliably install and manage various network services and applications on a personal server, or more.